EOG Resources Inc. (EOG) Shares Up Despite Recent Market Volatility

 EOG’s Market Performance

-EOG’s stock has seen a 8.36% increase for the week, with a -2.90% drop in the past month and a -10.06% fall in the past quarter.
-The volatility ratio for the week is 2.60%, and the volatility levels for the past 30 days are at 3.51% for EOG Resources Inc. The simple moving average for the last 20 days is 2.95% for EOG stock, with a simple moving average of -4.96% for the last 200 days.
+The stock of EOG Resources Inc. (EOG) has seen a 12.02% increase in the past week, with a 0.63% rise in the past month, and a -5.40% fall in the past quarter.
+The volatility ratio for the week is 1.76%, and the volatility levels for the past 30 days are at 3.38% for EOG.
+The simple moving average for the last 20 days is 10.70% for EOG stock, with a simple moving average of 1.74% for the last 200 days.

 Analysts’ Opinion of EOG